Arif is an entrepreneur and freelance writer that has posted several featured articles on HubPages.

 It Promotes Bonding With Family and Friends

 Anyone here like doing movie nights?
 When I was in university, my friends and I would have movie nights on Wednesdays.
-We would get a pizza, a few packs of chips, some carbonated drinks, and we would put on a horror movie.
+We would get a pizza, a few packs of chips, some carbonated drinks, and put on a horror movie.

 A horror movie has the ability to give a sense of thrill and excitement.
 The built-up suspense and the tense feeling that some evil spirit is about to jump at you definitely makes for some good fun that is best experienced in a communal setting.

 And it's not just horror films, take big event movies like Avengers Endgame or Star Wars: The Force Awakens.
-If you watch these kinds of films in a fully booked cinema, the collective gasps and awes that occur when something exciting happens on screen would just ignite the entire hall.
+If you watch these kinds of films in a fully booked cinema, the collective gasps and awes that occur when something exciting happens on the screen would just ignite the entire hall.

 I remember how my entire cinema hall just went wild when Captain America picked up Thor’s hammer in Avengers Endgame.
 It felt like we were watching our favorite basketball team score the winning point at the very last minute!